 Hartman, Pinkerton Banter on Income and Rent Affordability in LA

-Hartman and Pinkerton in the “Creating Wealth” podcast also discuss a report about the income one needs to afford an apartment in Los Angeles.
+Hartman and Pinkerton in the “Creating Wealth” podcast also discuss a report about the income a renter needs to afford an apartment in Los Angeles.
 Or, “the unaffordability,” as Pinkerton puts it, of renting just a one- or even two-bedroom apartment in the City of Angels.

 The report said $109,000 is the income someone would need to afford a two-bedroom in LA.
-A client of Pinkerton’s has a daughter who just found “a good job” in Los Angeles, but she cannot find an affordable place to live, he says.
+Pinkerton says has a client whose daughter just found “a good job” in Los Angeles, but she cannot find an affordable place to live.

 Bring on the Ubers and the Airbnbs, the Platinum Properties Experts Say

-Hartman and Pinkerton in the podcast also discuss “creative destruction,” such as Uber challenging taxis in transportation and Airbnb challenging hotels in accommodations, are welcome competition.
+Hartman and Pinkerton in the podcast also discuss “creative destruction,” such as Uber challenging taxis in transportation and Airbnb challenging hotels in accommodations, and say that trend is bringing on welcome competition.
 They specifically cite a report from Bloomberg called “What a London Cabbie Taught Me About Uber.”

 “The article is really good,” Pinkerton says.
 “It talks about how industries oppose change, when you think of Uber and the taxi world, and you think of Airbnb and all the hotels.
 It was interesting that the taxi industry, or profession, at least in England, has really modernized in having to keep up with Uber.